toxeek/sysadmin-stuff/README.md

 ### PORTED TO RUN ON UBUNTU 20.04 LTS: *or make sure you have snap installed at least*

 #### Now Devops oriented tools bootstrapping
+I have added now a different, segragated section for devops, with its own utils and cfg so you can toggle utils on/off (keep reading the README.md)

 ## Installation